amitjavilaventura/plotmics/README.md

 * `volcanoPlot()`: draws a `ggplot2`-based volcano plot with the DE data coming out from DESeq2.
 * `DEcompare()`: draws a `ggplot2`-based scatter plot comparing the Log2FCs of two different contrasts.
 * `barAnno()`: takes a list of modified outputs from `ChIPseeker::annotatePeak()`, computes the proportion of peaks in distal or promoter regions and draws a `ggplot2`-based barplot with the correseponding proportion for each sample.
 * `getVennCounts()`: helper function that calls `ChIPpeakAnno::makeVennDiagram()` to intersect different sets of peaks and returns the Venn counts and a list of the peaks present in each set of peaks.
+Note that the intersection of peaks may have a smaller number than expected to prevent the intersection being bigger than one of the sets.
 * `upsetPeaks()`: calls `getVennCounts()` and draws an UpSet plot using the Venn counts and the `UpSetR` package.
 * `ggUpsetPeaks()`: calls `getVennCounts()` and draws a `ggplot2`-based UpSet plot using the Venn counts.
 * `ggVennPeaks()`: calls `getVennCounts()` and draws a Venn diagram using the package `ggvenn`.